418sec/huntr/bounties/npm/serialize-error/1/README.md

 Serialize-error is an npm package to Serialize/deserialize an error into a plain object

-This package is vulnerable to Remote Code Execution due to a deserialization vulnerability which occur when unmarshalling a serialised error object
+This package is vulnerable to Remote Code Execution due to untrusted data being passed into serializedError() and new Error()

 ## Proof of Concept